 Source: Yahoo Finance

 According to the Financial Times:

 Farfetch’s merger and acquisition strategy has not materially affected the company’s earnings.
-Not only that but with the acquisitions made in the retail space, the overhead costs increase and does not seem to be the best option.
-As an investor we should be weary of companies who try to grow inorganically, as it may signal a selling signal, especially when they are not profitable.
+Not only that but with the acquisitions made in the retail space, the overhead costs increase and do not seem to be the best option.
+As an investor, we should be wary of companies who try to grow inorganically, as it may signal a selling signal, especially when they are not profitable.

 Luxury market overview

 The luxury goods market has seen great growth in the last decade and should continue even if we experience a slight slump.
 Just like it happened in 2008 with the recession, luxury goods sales went down, and the impending crisis we might experience can negatively impact the market, as consumers refrain from spending money on luxury items.

 The luxury goods market has been growing exponentially in China.
 Farfetch's venture agreements with Richemont and Alibaba will try to reap the rewards.
 As the company combines its expertise in online sales with Richemont's products and Alibaba’s knowledge of the Chinese market.